Pshon93/php-project-lvl1/README.md

 1. Use the command "brain-even" to start the game "Even";
 2. Use the command "brain-calc" to start the game "Calc";
 3. Use the command "brain-gcd" to start the game "Gcd";
-4. Use the command "brain-progression" to start the game "Progression".
+4. Use the command "brain-progression" to start the game "Progression";
+5. Use the command "brain-prime" to start the game "Prime".